 Patient Participation Group

-We are establishing a Patient Participation Group (PPG) to encourage patients to give their views about how the practice is performing.
+We have established a Patient Participation Group (PPG) to encourage patients to give their views about how the practice is performing.
 We may also, on occasions, seek the group’s views and feedback on initiatives or wider plans.
 The principle roles of a PPG include:

 - being a critical friend to the practice